logicalclocks/feature-store-api/docs/hopsworksai/aws/cluster_creation.md

 </p>

 If you need this feature and don't see this step please contact [us](mailto:sales@logicalclocks.com).

-For details on how to configure RonDB check our guide [here](../rondb.md).

 ### Step 12 add tags to your instances.
 In this step, you can define tags that will be added to the cluster virtual machines.